revdevnick/PersistChat/README.md

-##PersistChat - mobile app using CoreData
+#PersistChat - mobile chat app using CoreData

 This mobile application's model is rooted in CoreData and the application mimicks the Facebook Messenger application.